robertlho/Neural-signatures-of-speech-motor-coordination/README.md

 #### Co-synchrony Analysis

 Calculate suitable co-synchrony measures between the neural power time series of the dLMC and other motor cortex electrodes.
-Some common measures include:
+Some exploratory measures include:

 Cross-correlation function between the neural power time series of the dLMC and motor cortex electrodes at different time lags.
 The peak cross-correlation value and corresponding time lag can indicate the strength and delay of synchronization between the two regions.